vijayanajay/stock_rule_based/docs/architecture.md

 * **`requirements.txt`**: This file will list the exact, frozen versions of all project dependencies, ensuring a completely reproducible environment as required by the non-functional requirements.

 ## Definitive Tech Stack Selections

+The system will exclusively use the `yfinance` library to source all historical end-of-day (EOD) stock data.
+This is a fixed requirement.

 | Category             | Technology      | Version / Details | Description / Purpose                                                   | Justification (Optional)                                                  |
 | :------------------- | :-------------- | :---------------- | :---------------------------------------------------------------------- | :------------------------------------------------------------------------ |